 Therefore, we combine the 9 types of wooden furniture that are widely used today, analyze and interpret them one by one, and combine your decoration style and budget to see which material is best for you!

-Disadvantages: Black walnut furniture needs good maintenance and the general price is high.
+- Black walnut furniture needs proper maintenance, and the general price is high.